The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css/5-grid-media-queries.md

 <details>

-<summary><strong>Q: How would you adjust this to make columns of different sizes?
-For example, make the middle two columns twice as wide as the outer two.</strong></summary>
+**<summary>Q: How would you adjust this to make columns of different sizes?
+For example, make the middle two columns twice as wide as the outer two.</summary>**

 We can make columns of different sizes by adjusting the relative `fr` units.
 To make the middle columns twice as wide as the outer columns, use `2fr` instead of `1fr`